Killing of Muhammad al-Durrah: Controversy

 France 2 news editor, Arlette Chabot, said that no one could say for certain who fired the shots.

 Three mainstream narratives emerged after the shooting.
 The early view that Israeli gunfire had killed the boy developed into the position that, because of the trajectory of the shots, Palestinian gunfire was more likely to have been responsible.
 This view was expressed in 2005 by Denis Jeambar, editor-in-chief of L'Express, and Daniel Leconte, a former France 2 correspondent, who viewed the raw footage.
 A third perspective, held by Arlette Chabot, France 2's news editor, is that no one can know who fired the shots.

 A fourth, minority, position held that the scene was staged by Palestinian protesters to produce a child martyr or at least the appearance of one.
 This is known by those who follow the case as the "maximalist" view, as opposed to the "minimalist" view that the shots were probably not fired by the IDF.
 The maximalist view takes the form either that the al-Durrahs were not shot and Muhammad did not die, or that he was killed intentionally by Palestinians.

 The view that the scene was a media hoax of some kind emerged from an Israeli government enquiry in November 2000.
 It was most persistently pursued by Stéphane Juffa, editor-in-chief of the Metula News Agency (Mena), a French-Israeli company; Luc Rosenzweig, former editor-in-chief of Le Monde and a Mena contributor; Richard Landes, an American historian who became involved after Enderlin showed him the raw footage during a visit to Jerusalem in 2003; and Philippe Karsenty, founder of a French media-watchdog site, Media-Ratings.
 It was also supported by Gérard Huber, a French psychoanalyst, and Pierre-André Taguieff, a French philosopher who specializes in antisemitism, both of whom wrote books about the affair.
 The hoax view gained further support in 2013 from a second Israeli government report, the Kuperwasser report.
-Several commentators regard it as a right-wing conspiracy theory and smear campaign.
+Several commentators regard it as a conspiracy theory and smear campaign.